On the regularized risk of distributionally robust learning over deep neural networks: Introduction

 only that in this case the regularization does depend on the data distribution $\mu_0$.
 Intuitively, this new term forces the parameters of the model to be chosen so as to make the loss $j( x,\theta)$ insensitive to perturbations of the data (i.e. the gradient in $x$ of the loss function should be small in the support of $\mu_0$).

 In our setting of interest, the regularized problem \eqref{eqn:Regularization} possesses an interesting structure that will be convenient to elaborate on as it provides the basis for the algorithms for training robust neural networks discussed in section \ref{sec:algorithm}.
+First, let us consider the control problem: